Learning Objectives

 - Emphasize that

 rmhas no undo.
 This is a common mistake for beginners.
-Encourage students to double-check filenames before pressing Enter.
+Encourage students to double-check filenames before pressing Enter. - When teaching pipes, build up complexity gradually.
+Start with

-Pause point:
+Pause points:

 Key Takeaways

-- The command line is essential for cloud computing because most cloud servers have no graphical interface.
+command -flags arguments.
+Understanding this structure makes learning new commands much easier. - The command line is essential for cloud computing because most cloud servers have no graphical interface.
 Learn

-cd,ls,mkdir,cat,grep, andrm.
+cd,ls,mkdir,cat,grep, andrm. - Absolute paths (

 Previous: Module 01, Computers and Operating Systems | Next: Module 03, Networking and the Internet | IT Fundamentals Overview